 Children love to build their own sand castle.
-They can easily spend an afternoon on the beach, building a good-looking sand castle.
+They can easily spend an afternoon on the beach, building a spectacular sand castle.
 Use shovels, buckets or large sea shells to mold the castle.
 Dig a moat around the castle and catch crabs and prawns to put into the moat.

 Figures in the sand

 In addition to building sand castles, you can also make your own sand figures.
 Make a skull, a fish or a blue whale - the only limit is your imagination.

 You can catch crabs, prawns and small fish at the water's edge.
 Everything you need is a fishing net and a bucket.

 Play with the waves

 A fun game where everybody can play.
 Stand at the water's edge and avoid the waves.
 As soon as the waves come near you, you jump over it.
 Whoever gets caught by a wave first loses.

 Find rocks, seaweed and sea shells for a rainy day

 A fun game that Pippi Longstocking used to play with Annika and Tommy.
 Try this fun game on the beach and collect things for a rainy day...

 Try and find stones with holes to use for necklaces, bracelets, tablecloth weights or small figures.